360quake/quake_rs/README.md

 Dose awesome things.

 USAGE:
-    quake [SUBCOMMAND]

-FLAGS:
+    quake.exe <SUBCOMMAND>

+OPTIONS:
-    -h, --help       Prints help information
+    -h, --help       Print help information
-    -V, --version    Prints version information
+    -V, --version    Print version information

 SUBCOMMANDS:
+    domain      View all available information for a domain. gpt         Artificial intelligence engine, directly say what you want to check without grammar
+    gptinit     Initialize the gtpapi
-    domain      View all available information for a domain. help        Prints this message or the help of the given subcommand(s) honeypot    Check whether the IP is a honeypot or not. host        View all available information for an IP address info        Shows general information about your account
+    help        Print this message or the help of the given subcommand(s) honeypot    Check whether the IP is a honeypot or not. host        View all available information for an IP address info        Shows general information about your account